• Top

 Programs Improving Local Residents' Health Care

-The Tohoku University Tohoku Medical Megabank Organization (ToMMo) operates programs designed to contribute to the health of residents, including those in areas hit by the Great East Japan Earthquake.
+The Tohoku University Tohoku Medical Megabank Organization (ToMMo) operates programs designed to contribute to the health of residents, including those in areas that were hit by the Great East Japan Earthquake.

 System of Dispatching Physicians on a Rotation Basis